 Elected officials put politics aside to share support for National Adoption Day

-COLUMBUS, Ohio – On November 17, nearly 4,500 children were adopted by their forever families during the 13th annual National Adoption Day celebration in almost 400 cities across the United States.
+COLUMBUS, Ohio – On November 17, more than 4,500 children were adopted by their forever families during the 13th annual National Adoption Day celebration in almost 400 cities across the United States.
 Thanks to the efforts of adoption advocates, policymakers, judges and lawyers, approximately 44,500 children have been adopted from foster care on National Adoption Day since it began in 2000.

 “There are a lot of things that people argue about in Washington D.C., but the fact that children need and deserve a family is not one of them,” said Kathleen Strottman, executive director of the Congressional Coalition on Adoption Institute and member of the National Adoption Day Coalition.
 “This year, the President, 46 Governors, 44 Representatives and 15 Senators came together in support of the goals and ideals of National Adoption Day.”